October 8, 2020

 While the media of course love all these things, we can also not say that it is just the media that convey bad news to us all the time.
-While lots f positive events and trends are ignored by them, the net character of the global situation – and in many countries – is that it was better yesterday than today and that we are far from sure where it will move in the mid- and longterm future.
+While lots of positive events and trends are ignored by them, the net character of the global situation – and in many countries – is that it was better yesterday than today and that we are far from sure where it will move in the mid-to long-term future.

-Please keep this in mind when/if you continue reading.
-Because what I shall argue is that art in general – including art photography – shall of course be expressive of its time and place but that it must also – to a larger rather than smaller – be an alternative.
+Please keep this in mind if you continue reading.
+Because what I shall argue is that art in general – including art photography – shall, of course, be expressive of its time and place but that it must also – to a larger rather than smaller – be an indicator towards alternatives.
 That is, look into good futures, create hope, express resistance

 Why?
 Well, not because I have a deep or surprising philosophy about what the essence of the arts is.
-Even less do I attempt to tell what other artists should do – but simply because of a more practico-political reasoning: The more we are exposed to violence, death, destruction, crisis, doomsday-like images, news, debates etc., the more we loose hope, the less we shall be willing and able to struggle for the desirable world, the good society, the common good or, say, Luther King’s beloved community.
+Even less do I attempt to tell what other artists should do – but simply because of a more practical-political reasoning: The more we are exposed to violence, death, destruction, crisis, doomsday-like images, news, debates etc., the more we may come to see it as ‘normal’ and loose hope, the less we shall be willing and able to struggle for the desirable world, the good society, the common good or, say, Luther King Jr.’s beloved community.

-That is, we stop believing in alternatives.
+That is, we stop believing in alternatives – in TINA, There Is No Alternative.
 Because we cannot see them.

 It is in this perspective that I shall argue that the arts have a responsibility, even a duty: To open our eyes about the world we live in – really live in – and often how cruel it is, yes.
 But also to explore and share visions of the world we could be living in and help its audience to get going, take action to shape those better futures…